 It’s a beautiful spot for a stroll or even a bike ride on a warm evening, and offers great views of the Eiffel Tower between the breaks in the trees.

-EXTRA: 36.
-Take a Cruise by night
+36. Take a Night Cruise

 This is our latest discovery.
 And it rocks as it is one of the few things to do in paris at night on this list.